Can I change my mind after listing my home for sale and signing a listing agreement?

 Contact Your Real Estate Agent Immediately

 If you have an experienced and knowledgeable agent, they will help guide you through the real estate process.
-And, ensure you are equipped with the information needed before your home is listed.
+Make sure you are equipped with the necessary information before your home is listed.
 Even with the most diligent agents, however, circumstances can change.

-If you make the decision not to sell, you should inform your real estate agent immediately.
+If you decide not to sell, please inform your real estate agent immediately.

 Your agent is your front-line partner in the sale of your home – from marketing to showings, to contract negotiation and close.
-They have likely spent a fair amount of time and resources just helping you get ready for the listing.
+They have likely invested considerable time and resources in helping you prepare for the listing.
 Alerting them quickly will help ensure they can immediately take the appropriate steps to keep from wasting time and resources for you, prospective buyers and buyers’ agents, as well as your agent.

 Be Communicative, Be Polite

 Open and polite communication will help you avoid delays and/or miscommunications.
-Simply let your agent know your intentions and explain the circumstances.
-Your agent will be able to provide a clear understanding of next steps.
-They will also be able to revisit your situation with you and reasons for changing your mind.
+Let your agent know your intentions and explain the circumstances.
+Your agent will be able to provide a clear understanding of the next steps.
+They will also be able to revisit your situation with you and the reasons for changing your mind.
 In many circumstances, an experienced agent may be able to help you find a solution to keep your goals on track.

 You may not be able to change your circumstances, but you can make sure your relationship with your agent isn’t negatively impacted.
 And if you decide to sell again, you’ll have a reliable agent in mind.
 If your agent is a seasoned professional, they will understand and try to make the process as smooth as possible for you.